chipsalliance/chisel/docs/src/explanations/connectable.md

 ### Flipped connection operator (:>=)

-For connections where you want the flipped-half of 'bulk-connect-like-semantics' where the aligned members are ignored and flipped members are assigned consumer-to-producer, use `:<=` (the "flipped connection", or "backpressure connection").
+For connections where you want the flipped-half of 'bulk-connect-like-semantics' where the aligned members are ignored and flipped members are connected consumer-to-producer, use `:<=` (the "flipped connection", or "backpressure connection").

 ```scala mdoc:silent
 class Example3 extends RawModule {